 For related ACC programs, see Related Programs Listing .

-Purpose: The Associate of Applied Science degree program in Accounting is designed primarily for persons who seek full-time employment in the accounting field immediately upon completion of the community college program.
+Purpose: The Associate of Applied Science degree program in Accounting is designed primarily for persons who seek full-time and part-time employment in the accounting field immediately upon completion of the community college program.

 Admission Requirements: In addition to the admission requirements established for the college, entry into the Associate of Applied Science degree program in Accounting requires English prerequisites as described in the catalog.
 Additionally, students should have command of the fundamental processes of addition, subtraction, multiplication, division, fractions, and decimals.

 Program Requirements: The first two semesters (first year) of the Associate of Applied Science degree program in Accounting are similar to other curricula in business.
 In the second year, students will pursue their specialty in accounting.
 The curriculum will include technical courses in accounting, courses in related areas, general education, and electives.
 Instruction will include both theoretical concepts and practical applications needed for future success in accounting.